aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-tables/add-image-in-a-table-cell/_index.md

 ## Conclusion

 In this tutorial, we covered a step-by-step guide on how to add an image to a table cell using Aspose.PDF for .NET.
 We started by setting up the document, creating a page, and adding a table.
 Then, we set the default cell border and column widths.
 We demonstrated how to add an image to a table cell and adjust the cell's vertical alignment.
 Finally, we saved the modified document.
 By following these steps, you can enhance your PDF documents with images in table cells efficiently.

+### FAQ's

+#### Q: Can I add multiple images to different cells within the same table using Aspose.PDF for .NET?

+A: Yes, you can add multiple images to different cells within the same table using Aspose.PDF for .NET.
+Simply follow the same process demonstrated in the tutorial for each image you want to add to the table.

+#### Q: Can I customize the image size and position within the table cell?

+A: Yes, you can customize the image size and position within the table cell by adjusting the properties of the `Image` object.
+You can set the image width and height, as well as the alignment within the cell.

+#### Q: Can I add images to a table with a dynamic number of rows and columns?

+A: Yes, you can add images to a table with a dynamic number of rows and columns.
+Aspose.PDF for .NET provides flexibility in creating tables with varying dimensions.
+You can add rows and cells as needed, and then add images to specific cells accordingly.

+#### Q: What image formats are supported by Aspose.PDF for .NET for adding images to table cells?

+A: Aspose.PDF for .NET supports a wide range of image formats, including JPEG, PNG, GIF, BMP, and TIFF.
+You can use images of any of these formats to add them to table cells.

+#### Q: Can I add images to tables in an existing PDF document?

+A: Yes, you can add images to tables in an existing PDF document using Aspose.PDF for .NET.
+Simply load the existing document and follow the same steps to add images to the table as demonstrated in the tutorial.